abdulraoufatia/microblog/README.md

 ### Building your image

 The basic principle of 'docker compose' is utilised to launch long docker run commands.
-So, rather than running the afrementioned commands, one could run a simple:
+So, rather than running the aforementioned commands, one could run a simple:

 ```bash
 docker-compose up --build